distil/ecs-deploy-runner-github-action/README.md

   - `terraform-aws-security-version`
 - The name of the main branch of the repository can be set via the following option (defaults to `main`):
   - `main-branch-name`
+- When using the `docker-image-build` command, a `build_args` input variable can be used to populate the Docker build time arguments.
+The variable must be populated similar to how it would work when using the `docker build` command, with each separate argument being prepended with `--build-arg` - e.g. `build_args: --build-arg ARG1 --build-arg ARG2`.

 ### Components